MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-openbugs.md

    `and startswith(Area/AreaPath,'{areapath}')`
    :::column-end:::
    :::column span="2":::
-   Work items under a specific Area Path.
-Replacing with `Area/AreaPath eq '{areapath}'` returns items at a specific Area Path.
+   And filter work items under a specific Area Path.
 To filter by Team Name, use the filter statement `Teams/any(x:x/TeamName eq '{teamname})'`.
    :::column-end:::
 :::row-end:::
 :::row:::